 - Hamstrings: Lying on your stomach, place a resistance band around your ankle and also have it attached to an anchor point as shown.
 Bend your knee slowly against the resistance of the band pulling your foot towards your buttock.
 Start with 1 set of 10 reps and increase to 3 sets of 15 reps. - Gluteals: In lying with your knees bent and your arms by your sides, squeeze your buttocks and lift up to create a bridge.
 Keep equal weight on each leg and straight alignment from your shoulders to your knees.
-Be careful not to push down on your neck or shoulders use your buttocks to do the work.
+Be careful not to push down on your neck or shoulders - use your buttocks to do the work.
 Start with one set of 10, holding each lift for 5 secs.
-Increase the number of rease your strangth increases.
-Once your section are second to a second to be a second to be reps as your strength increases.
+Increase the number of reps as your strength increases.
 Once you can complete 20 reps holding for 10 secs each, change to single leg bridges.